-Even if you were in school the majority (or all) of 2017, if you earned any income, even less than the IRS threshold, you should file your taxes.
-If you had federal taxes taken out, you may be eligible for a refund.
-Scholarship or stipends for a fellowship will be tax-free if you were a degree candidate; however, if you use these funds for anything other than tuition, fees, books, supplies, or equipment, you will need to pay taxes on them.
+Even if you were in school the majority (or all) of 2019, if you earned any income, even less than the IRS threshold, you should file your taxes.
+If you had federal taxes taken out, you may be eligible for a refund.1 Scholarship or stipends for a fellowship will be tax-free if you were a degree candidate; however, if you use these funds for anything other than tuition, fees, books, supplies, or equipment, you will need to pay taxes on them.2

 What You Need to Prepare

-One of the biggest mistakes recent graduates make is not taking advantage of little-known tax breaks that could save you money.
-By preparing your taxes with TurboTax and providing information including any life changes, the software can help find you any potential deductions or credits.
+One of the biggest mistakes recent graduates make is not taking advantage of little-known tax breaks to save money.
+By preparing your taxes with TurboTax® and providing information including any life changes, the software can help you find any potential deductions or credits.